aj-spec/Sign-to-speech/README.md

-# Making Alexa respond to Sign Language using Tensorflow.js
+# Sign Language to speech converter using Tensorflow.js

 Run the demo in latest Chrome/Firefox to train the model using your own words and corresponding signs/gestures.
 If you have an Echo plugged in closeby, it should respond, otherwise simply play around and have fun.
 You will need to give permission to access your webcam and microphone.